Are you one of many who have seen the Harry Potter movies for the 5th time?

 If you haven’t I bet you know someone who has.

 You will find out about the game itself and how it looks from a player’s perspective.
 Moreover, I will analyze the main monetization practices the game uses.

 What Makes Harry Potter: Hogwarts Mystery So Successful

 Everyone knows who Harry Potter is.
-This title comes with a multimillion fanbase from all over the world.
+This title comes with a multimillion-dollar fanbase from all over the world.
 Some are more into books, others prefer movies, and somehow, mobile gaming remained an untapped goldmine.

 That is – until Hogwarts Mystery appeared.

 It is interesting there were previous attempts of creating a successful Harry Potter game (e.g., by Niantic).
 Yet, none were as good as this one.